-- 6.3.4.5.
-Acceptance of Ballast Water.
-Before accepting ballast water at its treatment plant, the Discharger shall obtain approval from the California State Lands Commission and notify the Regional Water Board of that approval. - 6.3.4.6.
-Phasing in Operations.
-Before the Discharger commences each of its phased operations (see Fact Sheet section 2.5), it shall submit the following: - Documentation that the reliability, capability, and performance of the plant upgrades will maintain compliance with this Order (i.e., the Discharger shall evaluate the hydraulic and organic loading capacities of the treatment facilities by appropriate combinations of desk-top analyses and treatment process stress testing to simulate design peak loading conditions under both dry-weather and wet-weather design flow conditions); - Certification by a licensed professional that the plant has been constructed as designed, has been tested, and is ready for use; - Demonstration of compliance with all applicable provisions of CEQA (California Public Resources Code Division 13, Chapter 3, Section 21100 et seq.); - Updates to the Operation and Maintenance Manual and Contingency Plan to include the plant upgrades; and - Specific date the Discharger proposes to commence the phased operation.
+- 6.3.4.7.
+New Biotreater (ETP-4).
+By July 1, 2025, the Discharger shall complete proposed upgrades to its biotreater (see Fact Sheet section 2.6) and submit the following documentation: - Documentation that the reliability, capability, and performance of the plant upgrades will maintain compliance with this Order (i.e., the Discharger shall evaluate the hydraulic and organic loading capacities of the treatment facilities by appropriate combinations of desk-top analyses and treatment process stress testing to simulate design peak loading conditions under both dry-weather and wet-weather design flow conditions); - Certification by a licensed professional that the new biotreater has been constructed as designed, has been tested, and is ready for use; - Demonstration of compliance with all applicable provisions of CEQA (California Public Resources Code Division 13, Chapter 3, Section 21100 et seq.); - Updates to the Operation and Maintenance Manual and Contingency Plan to include the plant upgrades; and - Specific date the Discharger proposes to commence use of the new biotreater.

-Under Water Code section 13385(j)(1)(D), the Discharger may, at least 30 days in advance of operating a plant upgrade, submit a startup operations plan.
+Under Water Code section 13385(j)(1)(D), the Discharger may, at least 30 days in advance of operating the plant upgrades, submit a startup operations plan.
 The plan should describe the actions the Discharger will take during a specific period that requires adjusting and testing new treatment plant units, including steps to prevent violations of the requirements of this Order.
-If the Discharger pursues this option, it should define the shortest reasonable time required for the period of adjusting and testing, which shall not exceed 90 days for biological treatment units or 30 days for any other treatment unit.
+If the Discharger pursues this option, it should define the shortest reasonable time required for the period of adjusting and testing, which shall not exceed 90 days for biological treatment units and shall not exceed 30 days for any other treatment unit.